HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/data/Anon Participant data.md

-#Data file 1
+#Data File 1

-This is an anonomized list of paticiapnts and their answers.
+This is an anonymized list of paticiapnts and their answers.
 It has three columns:
 * participantID
 * Group
 * Behavior

-ParticipantID is an anonomized version of the resondant's provided name or resonseID, if no name was provided.
+ParticipantID is an anonymized version of the resondant's provided name or resonseID, if no name was provided.
-Group is either SIL = 1, or other = 2
+**Group** is either *SIL = 1*, or *other = 2*.
-Behavior is either, the participant said they archived or not, with unknowns counting as not.
-Where archvied = 1 and not archvied = 2.
+**Behavior** is either, the participant said they archived or not, with unknowns counting as not.
+Where *archvied = 1* and *not archvied = 2*.